HoGentTIN/infra-labs/assignment/4-kubernetes.md

 - Select pods owned by the API-team with release version 2.0
 - Delete all pods in the development environment
 - What is the quickest way to launch the pods you just deleted?

+## 4.4.
+Deploy a multi-tier web application

+Open the Kubernetes documentation site in a webbrowser and follow the tutorial [Deploying PHP Guestbook application with Redis](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
+Keep lab notes!

+## 4.5.
+Clean up

+When you're done with the lab assignment, you can clean up all Kubernetes resources currently running on the cluster.
+What is the quickest way to delete all objects?